The-Marcy-Lab-School/marcy-curriculum-docs/mod-9-civic-tech-hackathon/Overview.md

 ![The ERD can quickly communicate the data that is most important to your application.](img/collective-erd.png)

-Here are the requirements for a well designed ERD:
+Here are the requirements for an ERD:

 * Every entity/table has a clear and descriptive table name.
 * Clearly shows the relationship between entities (One-to-Many, One-to-One, etc.) and relationships must be in the right direction.